funkybeppe/sip-society/README.md

 ### Fork the repository
 For creating a copy of the repository on your account and change it without affecting the original project, useFork directly from GitHub:

-* On My Repository Page, press Fork in the top right of the page
+* On [My Repository Page](https://github.com/funkybeppe/sip-society/), press Fork in the top right of the page
 * A forked version of my project will appear in your repository

 ### Clone the repository
-For creating a clone of the repository on your local machine, useClone:
+For creating a clone of the repository on your local machine, use Clone:

-* On My Repository Page, click the Code green button, right above the code window
+* On [My Repository Page](https://github.com/funkybeppe/sip-society/), click the Code green button, right above the code window
 * Chose from HTTPS, SSH and GitClub CLI format and copy (preferably HTTPS)
 * In your IDE open Git Bash
 * Enter the command git clone followed by the copied URL